WE CONNECT PEOPLE WITH RESOURCES

 Financial literacy is provided through the Bank on Wayne program that provides instruction in budgeting, banking, and managing credit.
 Bank on Wayne encourages participants to operate within the financial mainstream and avoid costly alternative financial services.

-First-time youth offenders have an opportunity to earn a chance to improve their future through Teen Court.
-Participants follow a structured process where their peers review their case, pass judgment and issue an appropriate sentence.
+First-time youth offenders have an opportunity to earn a chance to improve their future through Restorative Justice Program Participants follow a structured process where their peers review their case, pass judgment and issue an appropriate sentence.
 Through parental and teen participation, participants are able to avoid criminal records by successfully completing their sentence.

 Expectant parents attend Pregnancy Birth and Beyond (PB&B) classes.
 This allows participating parents a better foundation and understanding of the pregnancy, labor, birth, and early stages of infant development.
 In addition to the prenatal education, PB&B also follows the newborns/families through the first six months to a year after birth with continued contact and resources as needed.